Palo y hueso

-Palo y hueso (Stick and Bone) is a 1968 Argentine film released on 7 August 1968, directed by Nicolás Sarquís and starring Héctor da Rosa and Miguel Ligero.
+Palo y hueso (Stick and Bone) is a 1968 Argentine film directed by Nicolás Sarquís and starring Héctor da Rosa and Miguel Ligero.
 The film was shot entirely in Buenos Aires, premiering there on August 7, 1968.

 Plot

 The film tells the story of an old peasant who buys a young woman to live with him, but later realizes that she is sleeping with his son.

 The young people try to escape, but their bus is stopped by a river that has flooded.
 The old man follows and finds them, pleading with them to return.
 They agree, but the son insists that the old man relinquish the woman.

 The film has several memorable moments.
 One is the beautiful sequence of images of the couple walking down the road and waiting patiently for the bus in the rain.
 Some of the intensity of the movie may be due to the way in which it reflects the spirit of rebellion of the 1960s.

 As with all his films, Palo y hueso demonstrates Sarquis' enormous vocation for themes rooted in a microworld of men and women, creating tense narratives with the rigorous quality of epics.